 On the surface, this fun day at the beach may seem like just a quick break from the recovery program to let loose and clear the head, but the patients are also learning a less obvious lesson that will help in their continued sobriety after they graduate from our treatment center.
 “I think it’s a really good thing not to have drugs or alcohol clouding up your mind when you go out on a day like today, and have fun and enjoy the holidays,” explains Jamie Rossi, the Director of Training at BDR.
 “Everybody’s not drinking, and people aren’t using drugs – they see that ‘Hey, we can have fun.
 We can enjoy life.
 This is what life really is.’”

-Yet another added benefit to day trips like the Memorial Day cookout at Lake Michigan is the personal interaction that our patients have with each other.
+Another added benefit to day trips like the Memorial Day cookout at Lake Michigan is the personal interaction that our patients have with each other.
 They have grown close during their time at our recovery center, and have gained an incredible amount of strength and support from each other.
 Taking a day to enjoy life, and to enjoy the company of others, strengthens the bonds of friendship that are still being formed.
-That connection with others helps our patients to learn how to form healthy and functioning relationships, and to repair the damage that their substance abuse may have caused to other relationships in their lives.
+That connection with others helps our patients to learn how to develop healthy and functioning relationships and to repair the damage that their substance abuse may have caused to other relationships in their lives.